maxipago/sdk-php/README.md

 ## Environment and Credentials ##

 In order to send requests you will need valid Merchant Credentials.
-They can be obtained with our Customer Support team at support [@] maxipago [.] com.
+They can be obtained with our Customer Support team.

 **maxiPago!** provides a fully functional sandbox environment to simulate the transaction responses.
 You need to set the environment so the library knows where to send the transactions to.